openshift/installer/docs/user/openstack/customization.md

 * `computeFlavor` (required string): The OpenStack flavor to use for compute and control-plane machines.
     This is currently required, but has lower precedence than [the `type` property](#machine-pools) on [the `compute` and `controlPlane` machine-pools](../customization.md#platform-customization).
 * `externalDNS` (optional list of strings): The IP addresses of DNS servers to be used for the DNS resolution of all instances in the cluster
-* `externalNetwork` (required string): The OpenStack external network name to be used for installation.
+* `externalNetwork` (optional string): Name of external network the installer will use to provide access to the cluster.
+If defined, a floating ip from this network will be created and associated with the bootstrap node to facilitate debugging and connection to the bootstrap node during installation.
+The lbFloatingIP property is a floating ip address selected from this network.
-* `lbFloatingIP` (required string): Existing Floating IP to associate with the API load balancer.
+* `lbFloatingIP` (optional string): Address of existing Floating IP from externalNetwork the installer will associate with the API load balancer.
+This property is only valid if externalNetwork is defined.
+If externalNetwork is not defined, this property is ignored.
 * `octaviaSupport` (deprecated string): Whether OpenStack supports Octavia (`1` for true or `0` for false)
 * `region` (deprecated string): The OpenStack region where the cluster will be created.
 Currently this value is not used by the installer.
 * `trunkSupport` (deprecated string): Whether OpenStack ports can be trunked (`1` for true or `0` for false)
 * `clusterOSImage` (optional string): Either a URL with `http(s)` or `file` scheme to override the default OS image for cluster nodes or an existing Glance image name.
-* `apiVIP` (optional string): An IP addresss on the machineNetwork that will be assigned to the API VIP.
+* `apiVIP` (optional string): An IP address on the machineNetwork that will be assigned to the API VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
 * `ingressVIP` (optional string): An IP address on the machineNetwork that will be assigned to the ingress VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
-* `machinesSubnet` (optional string): the UUID of an openstack subnet to install the nodes of the cluster onto.
+* `machinesSubnet` (optional string): the UUID of an OpenStack subnet to install the nodes of the cluster onto.
 For more information on how to install with a custom subnet, see the [custom subnets](#custom-subnets) section of the docs.

 ## Machine pools